raysonkoh/cp/README.md

 * **695-2 E: too hard, will upsolve it at a later time**
 * E-102-2 C: constructive algo, use examples to notice that aba <> bab: num inversions stay the same
 * E-102-2 D: use segment tree to find min, max, sum and note that min and max of right side should increase by sum of left
+* E-102-2 E: transform graph into deleting any edge and adding any edge: 1 node in original graph -> 4 nodes in transformed graph

 ## Kattis